 I found Vallejo’s Xpress Colors to be quite nice, a direct comparison to their Citadel counterparts can be found in this video:

-Comparison of the original 24 Dipping Inks from Green Stuff World
+Comparison of all 36 Dipping Inks from Green Stuff World

 Since I reviewed the original 24 Dipping Inks, Green Stuff World expanded its range with 12 additional colours which you can find in the graphic below (it also seems that they renamed Black Shadow to Green Stone dip based on the product number).
 Green Stuff World also changed the graphics on their website for hand-painted examples which should match their real-life appearance better.

-I also made a comparison video with a few more thoughts about Dipping Inks, check it out here:
+I also made a comparison video of the original 24 colours with a few more thoughts about Dipping Inks, check it out here:

 For those that prefer to have a single paint swatch, I compiled all of the paint swatches above into a single super high-res graphic.
 It’s sorted by colours so you can compare various brands even more easily.
-As the file size is over 6 Mb, it’s too big to share here, that’s why you can find the graphic (as well as many exclusive masterclass PDF tutorials and other hobby guides) on my Patreon for a small donation.
-I also made a second graphic with a list of my favourite one coat paints for those who are overwhelmed by all the choice.
+As the file size is over 12 Mb, it’s too big to share here.
+That’s why you can find the graphic (as well as many exclusive masterclass PDF tutorials and other hobby guides) on my Patreon for a small donation.
+I also made a similar chart but for all acrylic washes and Citadel Shade paints.

 All of my “one coat” paint reviews: